A Survey of Label-Efficient Deep Learning for 3D Point Clouds

 \subsubsection{Domain generalization for 3D object detection}

-Improving the generalizability of 3D detectors is essential in 3D vision tasks such as autonomous driving where perception algorithms must maintain stable performance over unseen domains.
-However, DG for 3D object detection remains a relatively under-explored area.
-The pioneer study in~\cite{lehner20223d} presented the first attempt at single-source DG for 3D object detection.
-It presents an adversarial augmentation method that learns to deform point clouds in training to enhance the generalization of 3D detectors.
-Recently, \cite{wang2023towards} introduced a single-source DG approach for multi-view 3D object detection in Bird-Eye-View (BEV).
-It decouples depth estimation from camera parameters, employs dynamic perspective augmentation, and adopts multiple pseudo-domains for better generalization toward various unseen new domains.
+Improving 3D detector generalizability for unseen domains is crucial for tasks like autonomous driving, but DG for 3D object detection is relatively under-explored.
+Lehner et al.~\cite{lehner20223d} made the first attempt at single-source DG with an adversarial augmentation method to deform point clouds during training.
+Recently, Wang et al.~\cite{wang2023towards} proposed a single-source DG approach for multi-view 3D object detection in Bird-Eye-View (BEV).
+It decouples depth estimation from camera parameters, using dynamic perspective augmentation, and adopting multiple pseudo-domains for better generalization.